julianbuettner/ext-elasticsearch-operator/README.md

 ```

 ## Notes and considerations
+### Genreal Notes
+The secrets are deleted, if the ElasticsearchUser are deleted.
+The operator fetches the role and userdata to check if they match
+the desired state.
+It also does a login to test the credentials.
+Only in case if a mismatch, put/post/patch requests are made.
+Currently, all ElasticsearchUsers are checked every 15min.

+### Deletion
+An ElasticsearchUser custom resource can't be deleted if the operator is stopped.
+To make sure
+no user deletion is missed, the operator uses so called finalizers.
+To force the immediate deletion of an ElasticsearchUser,
+delete the `.metadata.finalizer` entries.
+Then the object is deletable.

 ### Resources
-In idle, the operator uses around 2MiB to 3MiB and
+In idle or with little usage, the operator uses around 2MiB to 3MiB memory and
 between 0 and 1 mCores (milli core).
-On load (values per second rather than per minute) these values
-are expected to go up slighly.

-### Performance
-Currently, all operations are performed sequentially.
-If you expect to have many operations / CR updates
-per second for an extended period of time,
-please open an issue.
-Then I will invest time into performance.
+The operator can handle dozens of patches per second, so performance
+should not be an issue, even for big clusters with lots of applications
+using Elasticsearch.
+1K CR updates can be worked
+through in less than a minute with only around 70 mCores load.
+However, a copy of all custom resources are kept in RAM and are recycled
+a few times an hour, to ensure Elasticsearch is configured correctly.
+So, with every 1K of new ElasticsearchUser objects, around 20MiB more are used.